benfoxall/decks/oxford-iot.md

 ---

-# What's best device to prototype all this edge web technology?
+# What's best device for prototyping these cutting edge browser experiences?

 ---